Nick Wilson (American football)

-Nick Wilson (born April 21, 1996) is an American football running back who is currently a free agent.
-Wilson signed with the Chicago Bears as an undrafted free agent.
+Nick Wilson (born April 21, 1996) is an American football running back.

-Early years
+Early life

 Wilson attended Central High School in Fresno, California.
 As a senior, he was the Tri-River Athletic Conference Offensive Player of the Year after rushing for 1,119 yards on 126 carries.
 As a junior in 2012 he rushed for a school record 1,627 yards.
 Wilson was a four-star recruit by Rivals.com.
 In March 2013, he committed to the University of Arizona to play college football.

 College career

 In Wilson's first career college game he rushed for 104 yards on seven carries with a touchdown.
 Against Utah, Wilson rushed for 218 yards with three touchdowns on 20 carries.

 College statistics

 Professional career

+After going undrafted in 2018, Wilson was invited to rookie minicamp on a tryout basis with the Chicago Bears in May 2018.